LuDanielPoyu/McKinsey-Data-Scientist/README.md

 **Solution.** Refactored SQL and standardized KPI code; shipped **automated ingestion/extraction** with schema contracts.

 **Data/ML-oriented highlights**
-- **Performance engineering:** partitioning, clustering, predicate pushdown, and common CTE library; query plans validated against baselines.
+- **Faster queries, lower cost:** Applied date **partitioning** and **clustering** on large tables, simplified heavy CTEs, and verified gains with **bytes-scanned** checks, resulting in faster runs and lower cost.
-- **Data quality:** pre/post-load checks (row counts, null ratios, schema drift); Python validators for expectations on key tables.
+- **Parameterized codebase:** Converted duplicated SQL into **reusable templates and parameterized views**, moved constants to **reference tables/UDFs**, table value function (TVF), and added lightweight macros, achieving less copy-paste, fewer errors, and one query serving many slices.
-- **Reproducibility:** scheduled jobs produce versioned, ready-to-query datasets that feed analyses, models, and dashboards.
+- **Reproducible, model-ready outputs:** Deterministic scheduled jobs publish versioned, documented gold tables and views with schema contracts and lineage tracking.
+The datasets are query-ready for BI and analytics and supply feature and label tables for ML training and inference.

 **Impact**
-- **Runtime & cost ↓ ~40%**; pipelines underpin **~95%** of analyses/dashboards.
+- **Runtime & cost ↓ ~40%**; pipelines underpin **~95%** of analyses and dashboards.

 ---

 ### P4 — Keyword Product Relevance-Scoring API with Machine Learning Model for Search Engine Optimization (SEO)
-**Problem.** Ranking tweaks bottlenecked by slow A/B throughput and limited relevance accuracy.
+**Problem.** A/B cycles for SEO ranking were slow, and keyword–product relevance scores lacked accuracy, limiting measurable lift.
 **Solution.** A **Python REST API** that serves a trained **PyTorch** model to score keyword–product pairs for the SEO ranking pipeline.

 **Data/ML-oriented highlights**
-- **Modeling:** supervised relevance model with offline evaluation (holdout metrics, calibration checks); deterministic inference for traceability.
+- **Modeling:** Engineered features from query and product text (tokenization, n-grams, embeddings), behavioral signals (co-click/co-purchase, dwell time), and lexical–semantic similarity (BM25, cosine, edit distance).
+Trained a **PyTorch** classifier/regressor with class weighting and early stopping; tuned via stratified cross-validation.
+Evaluated with **AUC-PR** and ranking metrics (**NDCG@k**, MAP), ran ablations, and calibrated scores (Platt/Isotonic) for stable thresholds.
-- **Serving:** low-latency inference path; schema-validated requests/responses; **shadow deploys** before traffic switch.
+- **Serving:** Deployed a **FastAPI** microservice with a **TorchScript** model for low-latency inference.
+Requests are schema-validated and micro-batched; hot pairs are cached.
-- **Experimentation:** tight integration with the **A/B platform**; feature/threshold switches allow controlled rollouts.
+- **Experimentation:** Integrated with the **A/B platform** via feature flags and score thresholds, with predefined win criteria and guardrails (CTR, CVR, revenue, latency).
+Used staged rollout (shadow → 5% → 25% → 100%) with stop-loss triggers.

 **Impact**
 - **A/B iteration ↑ from ~1 → 3 tests/week**, accelerating learning and ranking improvements.